MichaelWehar/FourCornersProblem/README.md

 # The Four Corners Problem

-**Problem Statement**
+The *four corners problem* is decidable with its currectly best runtime known is $O(n\*m)$.

+## Problem Statement

 Input: A Boolean matrix M.

-Question: Does there exist a rectangle within M whose four corners are 1's?
+[Decision Problem](https://en.wikipedia.org/wiki/Decision_problem): Does there exist a rectangle within M whose four corners are 1's?

+Answer: yes / no

 **Example Instance**